US Nuclear Power Policy

 Nuclear Energy Research Initiative

 The Nuclear Energy Research Initiative (NERI) was launched in 1999 at a time of renewed concern over meeting the nation's long-term energy needs and increased awareness of the role of nuclear power as part of the energy mix.
-In 1977, President Clinton asked his Committee of Advisors on Science and Technology to examine the current national energy portfolio and make recommendations that would address the energy needs over the next century.
+In 1977, the President asked his Committee of Advisors on Science and Technology to examine the current national energy portfolio and make recommendations that would address the energy needs over the next century.
 A key recommendation was for a concerted research and development effort to overcome barriers to the expansion of nuclear energy capacity, such as capital costs, nuclear waste disposal and the risks of nuclear weapons proliferation.
 In response to this recommendation, NERI was established in 1999 to fund research at the national laboratories, universities and industry facilities.
 In 2004, NERI was refocused to concentrate on university research projects that would advance the government's primary nuclear energy R&D programs: the Advanced Fuel Cycle Initiative (AFCI), the Generation IV Nuclear Energy Systems Initiative (Gen IV) and the Nuclear Hydrogen Initiative (NHI), allied to the Next Generation Nuclear Plant (NGNP) program.

 Advanced Fuel Cycle Initiative